 - Medical Treatment: Medicines are also used to reduce the pressures in the bladder.
 Usually, the tablets will have to be taken for a lifetime, until alternative therapies can be instituted.

 - Bowel Management: Management of neurogenic bladder must also include bowel management as an integral part of the treatment.
-This may include change in the dietary fibre, enemas, digital evacuation of stools, etc.
+This may include the change in the dietary fiber, enemas, digital evacuation of stools, etc.

 - Surgery: is performed either to reduce the pressures in a bladder by adding other body tissues resulting in an increase in capacity, or by inserting an artificial sphincter to prevent a constant leak of urine.
 Surgery is resorted to only if all other measures have failed.